Algo Platform

 What I built

-A clearer data-to-API-to-UI path for problems, languages, and submissions.
+A clearer data-to-API-to-UI path for problem browsing, language presets, submissions, and submission history.

 Technical approach